polarvis/polarvis.github.io/_pages/research.md

 #### PRODUCTION

-How do (counter)movements use visual communication on digital platforms as part of their communication repertoire to mobilise engage, and generate narratives about themselves and others?
+PolarVis uses interviews to understand the visual communication strategies of climate movement actors and stakeholders and address the following types of questions: How do (counter)movements use visual communication on digital platforms as part of their communication repertoire to mobilise, engage, and generate narratives about themselves and others?

+Selected actvities:

+- Stakeholder Workshop on Polarized Perspectives, 11 March 2024 HUN-REN Budapest, Hungary.
+- Conference Presentation.
+D. Oross, D. Mikecz, and D. Rákos ‘The visual communication of climate change in a shifting political environment,’ Hungarian Political Science Association, 16-17 May 2024, Pécs, Hungary.
+- Conference Presentation.
+D. Mikecz, D. Oross and D. Rákos ‘Images as means of cohesion and polarization in Hungary.’
+Alternative Futures and Popular Protest Conference, 17-18 June 2024, Manchester, UK.

 #### PICTURES